wbadart/rmq_py_caller/README.md

     wbadart/rmq_py_caller
 ```

-will, for each array posted to the `data_in` queue, compute its length and
+This says: for each array or object posted to the `data_in` queue, compute its
-publish the result to the `data_out` exchange.
-Note that inside a container,
+length and publish the result to the `data_out` exchange.
+Note that inside a
-`host.docker.internal` resolves to the IP address of the Docker host; you can
+container, `host.docker.internal` resolves to the IP address of the Docker
-use it to access services you'd get via `localhost` outside the container.
+host; you can use it to access services you'd get via `localhost` outside the
+container.

 By default, rmq_py_caller publishes return value of `PY_TARGET` to the given
 `OUTPUT_EXCHANGE`.
 Use the `OUTPUT_ADAPTER` variable to customize the published